JorgeDev7/Jobs-List-app/README.md

 How you can start this Proyect:
 -------------------------------
-Command: npm run dev
+npm run dev
 -------------------------------

 If you want to build it:
 -------------------------------
-Command: npm run build
+npm run build
 -------------------------------